 During the lease term in Haymarket

-During tenancy, the rental home belongs to the tenant we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental home in Haymarket, the tenant must allow us to enter the rental home.
-Some good reasons to access rental home are to:
+During tenancy, the rental belongs to the tenant we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental in Haymarket, the tenant must allow us to come into the rental.
+Some justifiable reasons to come into rental property are to:

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to coming into the rental home.
-However, Nesbitt Realty can and will enter the rental home without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to harass tenants in Haymarket.
-Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to coming into the rental property.
+However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to harass renters in Haymarket.
+Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.

 Landlord Reference

-- Before you rent out your rental in Haymarket
+- Before you put a renter in your investment in Haymarket

 - Collections and evictions